Vancouver: Media

 Vancouver is a centre for film and television production.
 Nicknamed Hollywood North, a distinction it shares with Toronto, the city has been used as a film making location for nearly a century, beginning with the Edison Manufacturing Company.
-In 2008 more than 260 productions were filmed in Vancouver.
-In 2011 Vancouver slipped to fourth place overall at 1.19billion, although the region still leads Canada in foreign production.
+In 2021, $3.6 billion was spent on film production in Vancouver.
+This ranks Vancouver as the largest production hub in Canada and the 3rd largest in North America, behind Los Angeles and New York City.

 A wide mix of local, national, and international newspapers are distributed in the city.
 The two major English-language daily newspapers are the Vancouver Sun and The Province.
-Also, there are two national newspapers distributed in the city, including The Globe and Mail, which began publication of a "national edition" in BC in 1983 and recently expanded to include a three-page BC news section, and the National Post which centres on national news.
-Other local newspapers include 24H (a local free daily), the Vancouver franchise of the national free daily Metro, the twice-a-week Vancouver Courier, and the independent newspaper The Georgia Straight.
+Also, there are two national newspapers distributed in the city, including The Globe and Mail, which began publication of a "national edition" in BC in 1983 and recently expanded to include a three-page BC news section, and the National Post, which centres on national news.
+Other local newspapers have included 24H (a local free daily), the Vancouver franchise of the national free daily Metro, the twice-a-week Vancouver Courier, and the independent newspaper The Georgia Straight.
 Three Chinese-language daily newspapers – Ming Pao, Sing Tao and World Journal – cater to the city's large Cantonese- and Mandarin-speaking population.
-A number of other local and international papers serve other multicultural groups in the Lower Mainland.
+Several other local and international papers serve other multicultural groups in the Lower Mainland.

 Some of the local television stations include CBC, Citytv, CTV and Global BC.
 OMNI British Columbia produces daily newscasts in Cantonese, Mandarin, Punjabi and Korean, and weekly newscasts in Tagalog, as well as programs aimed at other cultural groups.
 Fairchild Group also has two television stations: Fairchild TV and Talentvision, serving Cantonese- and Mandarin-speaking audiences, respectively.

 Radio stations with news departments include CBC Radio One, CKNW and News 1130.
 The Franco-Columbian community is served by Radio-Canada outlets CBUFT-DT channel 26 (Ici Radio-Canada Télé), CBUF-FM 97.7 (Première Chaîne) and CBUX-FM 90.9 (Espace musique).
-The multilingual South Asian community is served by Spice Radio on 1200 AM established in 2014.
+The multilingual South Asian community is served by Spice Radio on 1200 AM, which was established in 2014.

 Media dominance is a frequently discussed issue in Vancouver as newspapers the Vancouver Sun, The Province, the Vancouver Courier and other local newspapers such as the Surrey Now, the Burnaby Now and the Richmond News, are all owned by Postmedia Network.
 The concentration of media ownership has spurred alternatives, making Vancouver a centre for independent online media including The Tyee, The Vancouver Observer, and NowPublic, as well as hyperlocal online media, like Daily Hive and Vancouver Is Awesome, which provide coverage of community events and local arts and culture.